A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera

 Let us first take a close look at the structure of $\tilde{\mathcal{A}}$.
 Since we know that unit vectors $^C\mathbf{n}_1$, $^C\mathbf{n}_2$ and $^C\mathbf{n}_3$ are linearly independent (Lemma~\ref{lemma1}), matrix $\mathcal{P}_{\alpha}$ is non-singular such that we can reduce it to an upper triangular matrix.
 Thus, the first three linear equations are independent.
 Next, the unit vectors $^C\mathbf{n}_1$, $^C\mathbf{n}_3$ and $^C\mathbf{n}_4$ are also linearly independent (Lemma~\ref{lemma1}).
 Then, matrix $\mathcal{P}_{\beta}$ is also non-singular and can be reduced into an upper triangular matrix, which means the last three linear equations are also independent.
-From the procedure above, we just reduce the $\tilde{\mathcal{A}}$ to a matrix which has a lower triangular corner with zero elements, just shown as the following
+From the procedure above, we have just reduced the $\tilde{\mathcal{A}}$ to a matrix which has a lower triangular corner with zero elements, just shown as follows

 where $\bigtriangledown$ represents a $3 \times 3$ upper triangular matrix and $\Box$ represents a $3 \times 3$ square matrix.
-So from the matrix structure in Eq.~(\ref{matrixStructure}), we can conclude that the six linear equations for geometry constraints are linearly independent, which means plus the other three nonlinear equations we can solve for nine unknown components in $\mathbf{r}_1$, $\mathbf{r}_3$ and ${^C}\mathbf{t}{_L}$ respectively.
-Hence, there is no ambiguity in our proposed method in which the relative pose between camera and LRF is determined from a single snapshot of the calibration target. \QEDA
+From the matrix structure in Eq.~(\ref{matrixStructure}), we can conclude that the six linear equations for geometry constraints are linearly independent, which means plus the other three nonlinear equations we can solve for nine unknown components in $\mathbf{r}_1$, $\mathbf{r}_3$ and ${^C}\mathbf{t}{_L}$, respectively.
+Hence, there is no ambiguity in our proposed method in which the relative pose between the LRF and the camera is determined from a single snapshot of the calibration target. \QEDA